Merlin's Shop of Mystical Wonders

-Merlin’s Shop of Mystical Wonders is a 1996 American fantasy horror film written and directed by Kenneth J. Berton.
+Merlin's Shop of Mystical Wonders is a 1996 American fantasy horror film written and directed by Kenneth J. Berton.

-The film stars Ernest Borgnine as a grandfather telling his grandson a story about the wizard Merlin opening up a store in modern-day America.
+The film stars Ernest Borgnine as a grandfather telling his grandson a story about the wizard Merlin opening up a store in the modern-day United States.
 He tells him two separate stories about Merlin and the store.

 Plot

 Although the opening segment implies that Merlin's magical interventions in people's lives are intended to have a benign effect, in practice this proves to be far from the case.

 The first story focuses on a married couple, Jonathan and Madeline Cooper.
 Jonathan is a respected, though obnoxious columnist, and Madeline is desperate for a baby, as she and Jonathan have been unable to conceive.
 The couple visit the store, where Jonathan berates Merlin and threatens to write a negative article in the newspaper that will cause his readers to avoid the store.
-Merlin loans Jonathan his spell book as proof that he is actually the legendary wizard.
+Merlin loans Jonathan his spellbook as proof that he is actually the legendary wizard.
 Jonathan takes the book home and begins to toy with several of the spells.
 Jonathan becomes convinced of the book's authenticity when an unsuccessful spell to summon a spirit results in him having a vision of Satan and causing Jonathan to breathe fire.
 Jonathan quickly grows excited and becomes obsessed with the book's powers, but begins to dramatically age due to the rapid depletion of one's life force required to cast the spells.
 Jonathan attempts to transform his pet cat into a mystical servant, but it becomes demonic and proceeds to attack him.
 Using the spell from earlier, Jonathan breathes fire and burns the cat alive.
 By then, Jonathan has aged so severely that his hair is white and receded.
 Jonathan retrieves the book's rejuvenation spell and proceeds to create the required potion.
 He takes a sample of Madeline's blood and adds it to the mixture.
 Jonathan drinks the potion, but the spell backfires: Jonathan regresses into infancy.
 Madeline happily decides to raise her former husband as her own child.